AdobeDocs/workfront.en/help/quicksilver/manage-work/delegate-work/delegate-work-overview.md

 * If additional tasks and issues are assigned to you during the time you have selected to have your work delegated to other users, the new assigned work is automatically delegated to the same person for the time frame you selected if the task or issue dates are within that time frame.
 * The same user can be selected as the delegate by multiple users.
 * Delegated tasks and issues do not display in resource management tools, like the [!UICONTROL Workload Balancer] or the [!UICONTROL Resource Planner] for the delegated users.
-* You can view delegated work and delegates names in several areas of Workfront.
+* You can view delegated work and delegates names in several areas of [!DNL Workfront].
 For more information, see the section "Locate delegated work and delegates information" in the article [Manage task and issue delegation](../delegate-work/how-to-delegate-work.md).

    >[!IMPORTANT]